 - Getting a portable ramp

 - Widening doorways and hallways

 Check out this budget the AARP has made based on some of the most common modifications for home accessibility.

 Depending on your loved ones and their needs, you may want to change the functionality of each room.
 For example, a certified aging in place specialist may recommend moving bedrooms or bathrooms to the first floor of the house.
 That way, people with limited mobility can easily access them.

 Reach out to a Certified Aging in Place Specialist (CAPS).
-CAPS are contractors who have learned the information required to help your loved one to age in place.
-They are your go-to experts for assessing your needs and the current state of your home.
+We are experts at accessible design and home remodeling for a disability.
+We have learned the information required to help you or your loved one age in place.
+Let us be your go-to experts for assessing your needs and the current state of your home.